christopher-roelofs/chameleon-ultra-amiibo/README.md

 1. Clone the repository
 2. Serve files through a local web server (required for Web Bluetooth)
 3. Use browser developer tools for debugging
+4. Use enableDebug() in developer console to enable debug logs
-4. Test with actual Chameleon Ultra hardware
+5. Test with actual Chameleon Ultra hardware

 ## ⚖️ Legal & Disclaimer